aaron-nuy/Voxel-Game-Demo/README.md

 # Build Instructions
  ### Windows
-  Need to have CMake 3.10 installed and C++17 support<br/>
+  ~~Need to have CMake 3.10 installed and C++17 support<br/>
-  Run build.bat and after it finishes binaries will be found in build/bin/Release and Visual Studio solution is two levels higher
+  Run build.bat and after it finishes binaries will be found in build/bin/Release and Visual Studio solution is two levels higher~~

- ### Linux
-  Maybe some other day, but should be simple enough.
-Build GLFW for Linux, replace the included GLFW with the newly built one, run CMake with CMakeLists.txt
+  Build file doesn't work with latest version.
+Needs to be updated

 # TODO
- -Fix bug: surrounding chunks don't update when placing a block on edge of a chunk
+ -Add feature: surrounding chunks don't update when placing a block on edge of a chunk

  -Organize code and add comments